Green Card Regional Director Jobs

 Raise sponsorship timing during the offer stage

 PERM recruitment must begin after a formal offer is extended, not before.
-Ask your hiring contact whether the company has legal counsel on retainer for PERM filings and whether they've sponsored this specific title before, not just H-1B holders generally.
+Ask your hiring contact whether the company has legal counsel on retainer for PERM filings and whether they've sponsored this specific title before, not just H-1B visa holders generally.

 Check prevailing wage before negotiating your offer